-Many factors could cause the Company's actual results or affairs to differ materially from those expressed or implied by the forward-looking statements, including, without limitation, the factors discussed in the "Risk Factors" section of the Company's annual information form dated March 17, 2016, in respect of the fiscal year ended January 31, 2016 ("Fiscal 2016"), which are incorporated by reference in this cautionary statement.
-These factors are not intended to represent a complete list of the factors that could affect the Company; however, these factors should be considered carefully.
+Many factors could cause the Company's actual results or affairs to differ materially from those expressed or implied by the forward-looking statements, including, without limitation, the factors discussed in the "Risk Factors" section of the Company's annual information form dated March 23, 2017, in respect of the fiscal year ended January 31, 2017 ("Fiscal 2017"), which are incorporated by reference in this cautionary statement.
+Although these factors are not intended to represent a complete list of the factors that could affect the Company, theyshould be considered carefully.
 The forward-looking statements contained in this Circular are made as of the date of this Circular, and the Company has no intention and undertakes no obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by applicable securities regulations.
-The forward-looking statements contained in this Circular are expressly qualified by this cautionary statement.
+The forward-looking statements contained in this Circular statements contained in this Circular are made as of the date of this Circular are expressly qualified by this cautionary statement.